I think what makes us sick also causes erectile dysfunction, hypertension, diabetes, cardiovascular disease.

 Finding the right exercise program to fit your unique lifestyle and preferences can be daunting.
-Plus, a common complaint among many adult males is lack of time for a robust physical fitness regimen.
+Plus, a common complaint among many adult males is a lack of time for a robust physical fitness regimen.
 Cenegenics recognizes these obstacles and helps you overcome them with the development of individualized plans that can improve cardiovascular health with as little time investment as possible.
-Our expert-led, prescribed routines are also based largely on patient preferences to facilitate sustained compliance.
+Our expert-led routines are also based largely on patient preferences to facilitate sustained compliance.

 In addition to helping you address any gaps in nutrition and embark on a physical fitness journey, Cenegenics clinicians may also recommend hormone replacement therapy (HRT), if it’s deemed necessary based on lab results.
 Keep in mind, however, that we do not use a “one size fits all” modality to improve testosterone levels.